pivotal/docs-tap/app-sso/how-to-guides/app-operators/secure-workload.hbs.md

 - You create a `ClassClaim` for an Application Single Sign-On service with your parameters.
-- An `XWorkloadRegistration` with your parameters are created in the same namespace.
+- An `XWorkloadRegistration` with your parameter is created in the same namespace.
-- A `WorkloadRegistration` with your parameters are created in the same namespace.
+- A `WorkloadRegistration` with your parameter is created in the same namespace.
   The `WorkloadRegistration` templates your redirect URIs.
 - A `ClientRegistration` with your parameters and the templated redirect URIs are created in the same namespace.